snut/quern/README.md

 The rendering framework uses OpenGL 4.5 with bindless texture extensions to support rendering many meshes with very few draw calls.
 Whether or not this is necessary or practical is debatable.

-The game is intended to be a simple tactical/deck-building game, themed around slime colonies in a post-human fantasy setting.
+The game is intended to be a simple turn-based tactics game.
+Right now there's not much game, due to still lacking a lot of essential things.

 ## Implementation notes